codersclub/DRKB/language/common/procedure_directives/index.md

 cdecl functions with an underbar and will decorate stdcall functions in the format \_name\@x, where x is the total parameter size, e.g.
 \_Test3\@16.
-C++ is even worse, unless functions are declared as extern
-\"C\" it will export names in a decorated format that encodes parameter size and type, in a compiler-specific fashion.
+C++ is even worse, unless functions are declared as extern "C" it will export names in a decorated format that encodes parameter size and type, in a compiler-specific fashion.
 For routines exported with Pascal calling convention the names may be all uppercase,